-- (1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4) sentence 1 letter c) of the North Rhine-Westphalia Higher Education Act. - Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination (section 4) is designed to teach application-oriented topics of the discipline on the basis of scientific findings.
-It shall also enable students to critically analyze problems and assignments of automation engineering, to find constructively and economically justifiable solutions and, in doing so, be mindful of scientific principles as well as interdisciplinary perspectives.
-The program is designed to enhance the students' analytical and creative skills and to prepare them for their Master's examination.
-Moreover, the Master's program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline. - (3) The language of instruction in the Master's program is to be English. - (4) The Master's program is consecutive to the Bachelor's program in Electrical Engineering at Cologne University of Applied Sciences. - (5) The Master's examination (section 5) is to determine whether the examinee has attained sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods. - (6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession.
-Based on the successful completion of all examinations, Cologne University of Applied Sciences is to confer the academic degree Master of Engineering in accordance with the regulations stated hereinafter.
+(1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4), phrase 1, letter c).

+(2) Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination is designed to convey research-oriented topics of the discipline on the basis of scientific findings.
+It also is to enable students to analyze processes and problems of design, to find interdisciplinary solutions and, in doing so, be mindful of interdisciplinary perspectives.
+The program is designed to enhance the students' creative skills and to prepare them for their Master's examination.
+Moreover, the program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline.

+(3) Courses of the mandatory modules are to be taught in English; electives are to be taught in German or English.

+(4) The Master's program is consecutive to the Bachelor's program in Integrated Design at Cologne University of Applied Sciences.

+(5) The Master's examination (section 5) is to determine whether the examinee has attained sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods.

+(6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession Based on the successful completion of all examinations, students are to be conferred the academic degree Master of Arts in accordance with the regulations stated hereinafter.

-Section 3 Admission requirements; determination of eligibility
+Section 3 Admission requirements; placement test

-(1) Admission to the Master's program requires the successful completion of a university degree in Electrical Engineering or Computer Engineering with a minimum degree of Bachelor of Engineering, Bachelor of Science or a different university degree pertaining to the fields automation or information technology, and a final cumulative grade of at least "satisfactory" (2.7) in the German grading systems or its equivalent.
-Moreover, potential students are to attest to the required command of English and to their motivation for enrolling in the program.
-Decisions on whether a degree pertains to the fields of automation or information technology are to be made by the examination board.
+(1) Admission to the Master's program requires the successful completion of a university degree in a Design program with a minimum degree of Bachelor of Arts, or a different university degree pertaining to the field of design which comprises at least 240 ECTS credits.
+Moreover, potential students are to attest to their program-related aptitude and to a good command of the English language.
+Decisions on whether a degree pertains to the field of design are to be made by the admissions committee.
+For applicants who were not enrolled in the Bachelor's program in Integrated Design, KISD is to offer preparatory courses that applicants might be required to participate in.
+Decisions on this matter are to be made individually by the admissions committee as part of the aptitude test.